sivy/monkinetic-2020-content/posts/2002-01-29-dive-into-mark.md

-Slug: dive-into-mark
+date: 2002-01-29
-Date: 2002-01-29
+slug: dive-into-mark
-Title: Dive Into Mark
+title: Dive Into Mark
-layout: post
+---

-<a href="http://diveintomark.weblogger.com/">This weblog</a> is really cool.
-Mark is really open about his <a href="http://diveintomark.weblogger.com/addiction">dealing with addiction</a>, and recently about <a href="http://diveintomark.weblogger.com/2002/01/26">the grief of losing someone he loved</a>.
-Hard stuff, but heartening to read.<p>
+[This weblog](http://diveintomark.weblogger.com/) is really cool.
+Mark is really open about his [dealing with addiction](http://diveintomark.weblogger.com/addiction), and recently about [the grief of losing someone he loved](http://diveintomark.weblogger.com/2002/01/26).
+Hard stuff, but heartening to read.

-<i>In the midst of all this, today is my two-year anniversary of sobriety.
-Two years from today could be yours.</i><p>
+_In the midst of all this, today is my two-year anniversary of sobriety.
+Two years from today could be yours._

-Thanks Mark.</p></p>
+Thanks Mark.